ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Analysis of the data cube

 \subsection{Moment maps}

 In Fig.~\ref{fig:structures}, we display the \nthp integrated intensity (moment zero map, upper panels), velocity center (moment one map, middle panels), and velocity dispersion (moment two map, bottom panels) maps of the FVC and SVC.
 In the \nthp integrated intensity map, G012 is characterized by the presence of a filamentary distribution in the plane-of-the-sky (POS).
 Specifically, we highlight the two prominent filaments with blue boxes (see also Fig.~\ref{fig:SPITZER_N2H+filaments}), which are the focus of this study, hereafter called R1 and R2.
+These structures were identified based on the visual inspection of prominent and kinematically well-separated filamentary structures, where the kinematic patterns described below are more clearly distinguished.
+However, to complement this more visual inspection, we also applied a more automated method, as described in Appendix\,\ref{sec:ap_filfinder}.